-I've now seen this film twice and I really enjoyed it on the second viewing.
-It addresses one of the most important issues facing America, and like Crash has a lot to say on the subject.
-I think Sayles was saying that we have to forget the things that happened in the past and go on and try from here.
-Great story and style.
+A great movie that addresses one of the most important issues facing America, and like Crash has a lot to say on the subject.
+I think Sayles was saying that we have to forget the things that happened in the past.
+One of the great film endings of all time.

 probably the best movie on American history despite flaws in accuracy.
 Denzel and Morgan

 Freeman are great as usual.
 I am a little disappointed that Frederick Douglass' sons who were in the